spiral/docs/docs/en/cookbook/custom-dispatcher.md

 It is possible to invoke application kernel using a custom data source, for example, **Kafka**, **state-machine** events, or attach to user-defined interrupt.
 In this section, we will try to demonstrate how to write a RoadRunner service plugin and a kernel dispatcher to consume data from this service.
-It is a good starting point for anyone who is interested in building custom plugins for RoadRunner or in using the Spiral Framework to build scalable and extensible web applications.
+It is a good starting point for anyone who is interested in building custom plugins for RoadRunner or using Spiral to build scalable and extensible web applications.

 In this example, we will be sending "ticks" to the kernel every second.